 Assembly went smoothly, although there is a lot to do.
 The manual suggests allowing 1 hour 45 minutes for assembly.
 I took my time and carefully put it together and found that it took me about 2 hours.
 I could have easily sped up the process to fall within their time estimation.
 All pre-drilled holes lined up well, all needed washers and bolts were in the handy blister pack, and there were very few head-scratching moments interpreting the manual’s instructions.

 Masterbuilt has long catered to the average backyard griller and pitmaster by making affordable products that work well without breaking the bank.
 The Gravity Series is unlike anything we’ve seen before.
-It is a set-it-and-forget-it smoker and grill that works, and it works well at both!
+It is a set-it-and-forget-it smoker and grill capable of producing excellent smoked brisket and juicy seared steaks.
 At a price of $499.99 for the 560 model we tested, it offers a lot of convenience and genuine smoke flavor for your dollar.
-We wish the connectivity issues weren’t part of the experience, but due to different smartphones, operating systems, and Wi-Fi modems, this is very common with “smart” outdoor cookers, not just Masterbuilt.
-Still, Masterbuilt’s assurance that the firmware and app will get updated to help alleviate these issues, and the fact that these connections are not needed to operate the cooker make this a very minor complaint.
+We wish the switch failures and what appears to be premature internal firebox degradation weren’t part of the experience.
+We also wish we didn’t experience the connectivity issues, but due to different smartphones, operating systems, and Wi-Fi modems, this is very common with “smart” outdoor cookers, not just Masterbuilt.
+Still, Masterbuilt’s assurance that the firebox issues are harmless and will not affect its safety or performance, and that the firmware and app will get updated to help alleviate connection issues, and the fact that these connections are not needed to operate the cooker make this a minor, if valid, complaint.
 Even though many love cast iron grill grates, we’d prefer to see the much more user-friendly stainless steel rod grates.
-Another minor nit to pick.
+A relatively minor nit to pick.

 All Gravity Series model grills come with a 1 year warranty from date of purchase with proof of purchase, excluding paint finish and rust.